 - You were never informed of your requirement to register

-- If your notice of requiring to register was sent by mail, it was sent to the wrong address because of a mistake by the courts
+- If your notice of requirement to register was sent by mail, it got sent to the wrong address because of a mistake by the courts

-- You have a cognitive disability that prevented you from understanding the requirement
+- You have a cognitive disability that prevents you from understanding the requirement

-- You have evidence that you registered, and it wasn’t processed correctly because of an error by the LAPD, the court clerk or the post office (if it was mailed)
+- You have evidence that you registered, and it wasn’t processed correctly because of an error by the LAPD, the court clerk, or the post office

 - An emergency or other unforeseeable circumstance prevented you from registering by the date

-These defenses can and do work—and they can potentially save you from years of extra incarceration.
+In our experience, these defenses have the highest amount of success, and they can potentially save you from years of extra incarceration or further punishment.

 Talk to a Los Angeles Failure to Register Lawyer for Free

 Don’t risk extra penalties from a failure to register charge.
 The Simmrin Law Group can help you.
 We will take your side, be your advocate in the court system and help you fight your charge.
-Let us give give you a FREE consultation to answer your questions and help you get started.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Let us give you a free consultation to answer your questions and help you get started.